 Cage-free catches on

-Sustained public outcry has forced roughly 200 major companies, including every major fast food and supermarket chain, to use only cage-free eggs by 2025.
+Sustained public outcry has forced roughly 200 major companies, including every major fast food and supermarket chain, to pledge to use only cage-free eggs by 2025.
+(Though many are falling behind on that goal.)
 Together, those two industries account for half of the 7 billion eggs produced every month in the United States.

 Cooking shows take off